Frank-Xiao2002/BookManager/README.md

 2. run the main method in VaadinDemoApplication class, or use the run configuration together with the project.
 3. The run configuration should open the browser and navigate to `http://localhost:8080/app` automatically if you're using IntelliJ IDEA.
 If not, you can open the browser and navigate to `http://localhost:8080/app` manually.
+4. You can log in with the following credentials: (two users have no difference in permissions)
+    - Username: `frank`, Password: `password`
+    - Username: `admin`, Password: `password`

 ## Tips